shopware/developer-documentation-vitepress/test-project/docs/README.md

       </h3>
     </div>
     <p class="text-sm  dark:text-slate-300">
-      Build custom storefronts from using our Store API or build them upon pre-configured boilerplate examples
+      Build custom storefronts from using our Store API or build upon reference implementations using technologies like Vue.js or react.
     </p>
     <p><a class="text-black text-sm  dark:text-slate-300" href="#">→ learn more</a></p>
   </div>